markstringer-dti/markstringer-dti.github.io/dti.md

 For years I've run training courses to introduce people to Agile ideas.
 Because "empirical" is a slightly strange word, there's an exercise that I often do where I get people to look up the word and to discuss what it means.
 Then we do exercises.
 These exercises often involve Lego.

-I give the team a bunch of Lego models and I ask them to estimate how many of the models they can build in a short, fixed spaced of time - these short, fixed amounts of time are called "iterations."
+I give the team a bunch of Lego models.
+I ask them to estimate how many of the models they can build in a short, fixed spaced of time.
+These short, fixed amounts of time are called "iterations," in Agile.

 Almost always, at the end of the first iteration, the team realise that they can't do as many models in the time as they initially thought.

 So, part-way through the exercise this forces the teams to do something different, based on this new experience.
 Either they reduce their estimates of the number of models they can build or, possibly simplify the models.
 At the end of the exercise, I come back to this word "Empirical."
 Empirical means based on experience.

 That is the key point that I'm trying to get across in this exercise.
-Learning from experience is important, modifying what you do in light of what happens is a fundamental approach to controlling and improving your performance.
+Learning from experience is important.
+Modifying what you do in light of what happens is a fundamental approach to controlling and improving your performance.
+And this doesn't just apply to your performance, it also applies to the performance of projects.

 And, following my own advice, I try to make sure that my own performance can be improved based on experience.
 I get feedback at the end of the course I run.
 One of question that I ask is "What's the most important thing that you think you've learned from this course?"